Technical “How-To’s”

 In my first post in the Kubernetes Logging Simplified blog series, I touched on some of the ‘need to know’ concepts and architectures to effectively manage your application logs in Kubernetes – providing steps on how to implement a Cluster-level logging solution to debug and analyze your application workloads.

-In my second post, I’m going to touch on another signal to keep an eye on: Kubernetes events.
-Kubernetes events are important objects that can provide visibility into your cluster resources, and can be useful to correlate with your application and system logs.
+In my second post, I will touch on another signal to keep an eye on Kubernetes events.
+Kubernetes events are essential objects that can provide visibility into your cluster resources and help correlate with your application and system logs.

 What is a Kubernetes Event?

 Kubernetes events are JSON objects made accessible via the Kubernetes API that signify a state change of a Kubernetes resource.
-These changes are reported to the API by their related component.
-For example, if a pod is evicted or created, a container fails to start, or a node restarts – all of these state-changes would generate a Kubernetes Event, made accessible via API via kubectl commands.
+These changes are reported to the API using their related component.
+For example, suppose a pod is evicted or created.
+In that case, a container fails to start, or a node restarts – all these state changes would generate a Kubernetes Event, made accessible via API via kubectl commands.

 Unlike container logs, Kubernetes events don’t ultimately get logged to a file somewhere; Kubernetes lacks a built-in mechanism to ship these events to an external backend.
 As a result, attempting to utilize a typical node-level log agent architecture to grab these events may not work.
-These events can be captured with a custom application, a number of OSS tools, or with an observIQ Event Collector, which I’ll walkthrough below.
+These events can be captured with a custom application, several OSS tools, or an observIQ Event Collector, which I’ll walkthrough below.

 What information does a Kubernetes Event Contain?

-In addition to useful environment metadata, a Kubernetes Event contains the following key bits of information
+In addition to helpful environment metadata, a Kubernetes Event contains the following key bits of information.

 • When the event occurred